jagannath-p-s/pifinal/README.md

 , check if the camera is working , run the command    raspistill -o test.jpg , this should take a picture , if not you have to reconfigure

-then clone this repository using the command       git clone
+then clone this repository using the command       git clone  https://github.com/jagannath-p-s/pifinal.git

+navigate inside the folder , run pip install flask , pip install hx711 ,